This country tried a four-day work week and it was ‘an overwhelming success’

 Author and organizational psychologist Adam Grant tweeted out some thoughts earlier this year about the still-rare phenomenon of the four-day work week.
 The Monday-Friday grind, he explained “is a human invention.”
 This is not to say that things can’t change.
 Indeed, they are changing.
 Just very slowly.

 Job postings that mention four-day work weeks, Grant continued, have tripled since 2018.
 Nevertheless, they still only represent around 1% of jobs today.
 “Why are we afraid to run the experiment?”
 Grant tweeted.
 “Worst-case scenario, we’ll learn something.”
-The way that, well, researchers in one country just did.Today's Top Deal Get Alexa smart plugs with 11,000+ 5-star reviews for $4.87 each with coupon code 3591TPTU!
-List Price:$29.99 Price:$19.49 You Save:$10.50 (35%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+The way that, well, researchers in one country just did.Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
+List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 Four-day work week